 Grimes Dentistry‘s Advanced Technology

-Grimes Dentistry utilizes intraoral camera technology that helps enhance your understanding of your diagnosis.
+Grimes Dentistry uses intraoral camera technology that helps enhance your understanding of your diagnosis.
 An intraoral camera is a very small camera, just a few millimeters wide.

-Dr. Grimes, Dr. Mathur, Dr. Yazdani and Dr. Mattlage have pioneered the use of intraoral dental cameras.
-Grimes Dentistry searched the entire digital dental camera market and chose the Sopro Life, the clearest, most versatile digital dental camera available.
+Dr. Grimes, Dr. Mathur and Dr. Mattlage have pioneered the use of intraoral dental cameras.
+Grimes Dentistry searched the entire digital dental camera market and chose the Sopro Life; the clearest, most versatile digital dental camera available.
 This is the only intraoral camera with UV cavity detection technology.
 We were so impressed we put one in every treatment room!

 Our intraoral cameras allow us to view clear, precise images of your mouth, teeth and gums, helping to more accurately make a diagnosis.
 We magnify the images, revealing serious, but hard to see, cracks in your teeth.
 With defined, enlarged images, we see details that may be missed by standard mirror examinations.
 This can mean a more accurate diagnosis and more complete resolution of your discomfort.

 Grimes Dentistry‘s Sopro Life cameras also enable us to save your images in our office computer to provide a permanent record of treatment.
 It is often helpful to refer back to pre-treatment images.
 These photos can be printed for you, emailed to other specialists, our lab, or your insurance company to help with your claim.
 Drs.
 Grimes, Mathur and Mattlage feel that intraoral photography is one of the most useful dental technologies available.
 It improves the way we help patients.